Hirayasumi: Drama

 In July 2025, a television drama adaptation was announced.
 The drama is directed by Kana Matsumoto, Ema Kawawada, and Kōji Taktasuchi, with scripts written by Yoko Yonaiyama.
-It premiered on NHK General TV's Yoru Dra (Evening Drama) programming block on November 3, 2025.
-The series is scheduled for a five-week run, comprising twenty 15-minute episodes.
+It aired on NHK General TV's Yoru Dra (Evening Drama) programming block from November 3 to December 4, 2025.
+The series ran for five weeks, comprising twenty 15-minute episodes.
+It is streaming on Amazon Prime Video.

 Anime

-In July 2025, an anime adaptation co-produced by Viz Media and Shogakukan-Shueisha Productions and animated by Production +h. was announced.
+In July 2025, an anime adaptation co-produced by Viz Media and Shogakukan-Shueisha Productions and animated by Production +h. was also announced.
+The series will be directed by Kei Suezawa, who is also in charge of the series composition and scriptwriting, with Naoyuki Asano serving as character designer, Mika Nishimura as art director, and Kaori Sawada composing the music.
+It is set to premiere on NHK General TV in January 2027.

 Reception

 Hirayasumi ranked third on "The Best Manga 2022 Kono Manga wo Yome!" ranking by Freestyle magazine.
 The series ranked sixth on the Publisher Comics' Recommended Comics of 2022.
 Alongside Nabe ni Dangan wo Ukenagara, Hirayasumi ranked eighteenth in the 2023 edition of Takarajimasha's Kono Manga ga Sugoi! list of best manga for male readers.
 It ranked 24th the 2023 "Book of the Year" list by Da Vinci magazine.

 It won the Tokyo News Services' TV Bros magazine Bros.
 Comic Award 2021.
 The manga was nominated for the 15th Manga Taishō in 2022, and placed third with 66 points; it was nominated for the 17th edition in 2024, and placed ninth with 49 points.
 It was also nominated for the 27th Tezuka Osamu Cultural Prize in 2023.
 It was nominated at the Japan Society and Anime NYC's second American Manga Awards for Best Continuing Manga Series in 2025.
+Along with Fate Rewinder, Cosmos, Dandadan, and Dekin no Mogura, the series also won the 71st Shogakukan Manga Award in 2026.
+It has been nominated for the 2026 Eisner Award's Best U.S. Edition of International Material—Asia category.

 The series received positive comments from manga artists, including Inio Asano, Masakazu Ishiguro, Misaki Takamatsu, Retto Tajima, Taiyō Matsumoto and Yama Wayama.